YokochaYokoha/Caffeine_CSS/README.md

 # Caffeine_CSS
 ![Image showing general appearance](./hanrei.png)
 This is a stylesheet for my website that anyone can freely use (or modify)!
-I recreated the UI I made in the Coffee browser (main app screen) using CSS and further improved it.
-What you see here is an organized version of what I originally made for easier use!
 The good point is that you can easily add color to your website without much effort and quickly organize your site beautifully (probably)!
 (Please note that this repository may disappear without notice, so I recommend uploading it to your server instead of directly linking to it when using it.)
-Since this CSS is inspired by the UI of the Coffee browser (app), it's called CoffeeUI_CSS (quite straightforward).

 This stylesheet is subject to the Y.Yokoha A License, which imposes almost no restrictions and offers high freedom.
 https://yokochayokoha.github.io/alicense